Coca-Cola Lemon: Coca-Cola with Lemon / Coca-Cola Lemon

 Coca-Cola with Lemon was first released in Japan on May 30, 2005.
 It received a limited released in Britain in summer 2005, and soon was released in France in 2006.

 In July 2014, Coca-Cola with Lemon was re-released in Japan for a limited time.
 The product went to 16,622 different stores of 7-Eleven throughout Japan.
 The bottle was reintroduced with new packaging, and was only on shelves until supplies lasted.
 In March 2017, the drink was released in Brazil as a limited edition.

 In 2022, the drink was introduced in Hungary.
 In February 2024, it was announced that the drink would return to Britain (along with a Zero Sugar variety) having been discontinued in 2006.
 In April 2024, the drink was introduced in Romania.
 In April 2025, the drink returned to the market in France.
-In October 2025, the drink was introduced in Estonia.
+In autumn of 2025, the drink was introduced in Latvia, Estonia and Lithuania.
+In January 2026, the drink was introduced in Belgium and Luxembourg.

 Coca-Cola Zero Sugar Lemon

 Coca-Cola Zero Sugar Lemon was first released on 13 March 2017 in the Netherlands, and it has since been expanded to other countries around the world.
 The drink was released in Italy in April 2017 and Belgium and Luxembourg in May 2017.
 In 2018, Coca-Cola Zero Sugar Lime launched in Sweden and Israel.
 In Germany the drink was released in January 2022.

-In Hungary it was discontinued in 2025 and replaced by Coca Cola Lime.
+In Hungary it was discontinued in 2025 and replaced by Coca Cola Lime and returned in July 2026.
+In May 2026, Coca-Cola Zero Lemon was introduced in Romania.
 Coca-Cola Zero Lemon was available in North Macedonia from 2020, but it got discontinued in 2023.